List of Jurassic Park (franchise) characters: Claire Dearing

 Claire Dearing is one of the main protagonists of the Jurassic World trilogy, alongside her romantic partner Owen.
 She is initially the park operations manager at the dinosaur theme park Jurassic World, and becomes a dinosaur rights activist in the later films, as well as adoptive mother to Maisie Lockwood.

 In Jurassic World, Claire is initially dismissive of Owen's warnings regarding the Indominus.
 Later, as Owen comforts a dying Apatosaurus that had been attacked by the Indominus, Claire emotionally bonds with it, altering her view of the park's dinosaurs as "assets".
-Claire later lures the park's Tyrannosaurus into a fight with the Indominus, which is killed in battle.
+Claire later lures the park's Tyrannosaurus into a battle with the Indominus, the latter of whom is killed in battle.

 In Jurassic World: Fallen Kingdom, Claire is leading the Dinosaur Protection Group (DPG), an organization dedicated to saving the Isla Nublar dinosaurs from a volcanic eruption.
 She and Owen also become adoptive parents to Maisie, a clone of Benjamin Lockwood's deceased daughter.
 In Jurassic World Dominion, the couple set out to rescue Maisie after she is kidnapped by Biosyn for research purposes.

 Some critics opined that the first film's depiction of Claire was sexist, including her use of high heels.